IM training and the fight or flight response

 Question:

-I’m working with an 11 year old boy who has autism.
+I’m working with an 11-year-old boy who has autism.
 He can’t follow directions or attend well.
 I am providing total hand-over-hand assistance during IM training.
-I have placed a splint on his arms due to low tone in the wrists.
+I have placed a splint on his arms due to the low tone in the wrists.
 The last few sessions he is very rigid in his arms and I feel like he’s fighting me.
 Do you have any suggestions?

 Answer:

-Due to sensory processing disorder (a comorbidity of autism), any one of the following may be contributing to over-reaction of his sympathetic nervous system, thereby triggering anxiety and a fight-flight response that is outside of his conscious control, including:
+Due to sensory processing disorder (comorbidity of autism), any one of the following may be contributing to the over-reaction of his sympathetic nervous system, thereby triggering anxiety and a fight-flight response that is outside of his conscious control, including:

 Interactive Metronome, through IM University, also offers several on-demand webinars (1 hour each) for CEUs on the following topics: